 Diverse Contracting Reporting

 5/10/23 Meeting Edits REDLINE

+Additional Edits from PG/NSG in Yellow Highlight

 Each Program Administrator (PA) will report on its efforts to enable and provide increases in diverse contracting within the PA’s energy efficiency portfolio.
 In addition to any standard diverse contractor reporting already undertaken by the PA pursuant to Section 5-117 of the Public Utilities Act, and for electric utilities, as ordered by the Commission in the electric utility performance based ratemaking dockets (ICC Docket Nos.
-22- 0063 and 22-0067), the PAs will report on a statewide set of metrics designed to provide insight into the policy objective of increasing opportunities for diverse contractors and trade allies to engage in energy efficiency and other policy objectives including:
+22- 0063 and 22-0067), the PAs will report on a statewide set of metrics designed to provide insight into the policy objective of increasing opportunities for diverse contractors and trade allies to engage in energy efficiency and other policy objectives.
+The following metrics will be reported by diverse category, including but not limited to woman-owned, minority-owned, and veteran-owned businesses:

-Number or proportion of and diverse spending for the energy efficiency portfolio, in each diverse category for contractors (including, but not limited to women-owned, minority-owned, veteran-owned), and by tiered contract level (primary (direct contract) or second tier (sub-contract), as applicable
+The number of diverse contractors and/or proportion of spending on diverse contracts for the energy efficiency portfolio, by tiered contract level (primary contract (direct with a Program Administrator) or secondary contract (subcontract to a primary), as applicable..
+If a PA has two (2) or less diverse contractors in a tier level and/or diverse category, this reporting requirement will be waived to protect the confidentiality of contract values.

-Percent of or amount of portfolio dollars (excluding pass-through incentives) for diverse contractor spend, by category (i.e., MBE, WBE and VBE)
+Percent of or amount of portfolio dollars, excluding pass-through incentives, for diverse contractor spend

-Spending with diverse trade allies by diverse category, relative to total spending with trade allies
+Spending with diverse trade allies, relative to total trade ally spending

 In addition to reporting on the set of metrics above, additional reporting metrics used to inform understanding of these issues will be developed collaboratively with interested stakeholders and may evolve over time.
 The set of metrics designed to provide insight into the policy objective of increasing opportunities for diverse contractors and trade allies to engage in energy efficiency and other policy objectives may include: